cap-js/attachments/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/cap-js/change-tracking)](https://api.reuse.software/info/github.com/cap-js/attachments)

-The `@cap-js/attachments` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) providing out-of-the box asset handling via simple type imports for `Image`, `Document` and `Attachments`.
+The `@cap-js/attachments` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) providing out-of-the box asset storage and handling by using a predefined *type* `Image` or *entity* `Attachments`.
 It also provides a CAP-level, easy to use integration of the Document Service/Object Store.

 1. [Install the plugin: `npm add @cap-js/attachments`](#setup)
 2. [Add `Image`, `Document`, or `Attachments` types to your CDS models](#annotations)